MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Polygonal Visibility Problem

 \begin{theorem} PVA-2D takes $O(n^2)$ time to compute the set of \pLvisible{} intervals. \end{theorem}

 \begin{proof}

-As a pre-processing step, we build a visibility graph between $T$ and the aerial obstacles.
+As a pre-processing step, we build a visibility graph between $T$ and the aerial obstacles in the vertical plane.
 The visibility graph allows us to check in $O(1)$ time whether all two critical vertices are visible.
 As we consider $n$ rectangular obstacles and the point $T$, the total number of vertices in the graph will be $4n+1$, and this process takes $O(n^2)$ time.

 (STEP 1) We sort the lower-right critical vertices $l_i$ in decreasing order of height in $O(n\log n)$ time.
 Then, the arrays $\mathcal{L}$ and $\mathcal{D}$ of PVA-2D can be calculated with two nested loops on the sorted $l_i$ vertices, taking $O(n^2)$ time.